kasbench/globeco-order-generation-service/docs/http-metrics-implementation-guide-python.md

 3. Validate your deployment uses single-process configuration
 4. Ensure route patterns are properly parameterized

-This implementation has been tested and validated in the GlobeCo Order Generation Service and should provide consistent, reliable HTTP metrics for all Python microservices in the suite.
+This implementation has been tested and validated in the GlobeCo Order Generation Service and provides consistent, reliable HTTP metrics using Prometheus without requiring external OpenTelemetry collectors.
+This simplified approach reduces complexity while maintaining full observability capabilities.